scottswitzer/Recursive-Binary-Search/README.md

 # Recursive Binary Search
-Implemented in the ARMv7 instruction set following ARM calling conventions.
+This is an assembly program written in the ARMv7 instruction set to exercise the ARM calling conventions.
+The interface is designed such that the user can run it on the ARM Cortex-A9 onboard the DE1-SoC.

-I assembled the function from C as defined below:
+The program implements the binary search function in C as defined below:
 ```
 int binary_search(int *numbers, int key, int startIndex, int endIndex, int NumCalls) {